Healthy Homes Assessment Crofton Downs

 Home Assessments Crofton Downs for Rental Properties

-There are a variety of things you should look for when conducting a home evaluation to determine if your rental property is in compliance with the minimum requirements of the Healthy Homes Standard.
+There are a myriad of concerns to look over in the home inspection to determine whether your rental property is in compliance with all the basic requirements of Healthy Homes Standard.
 Some examples include:

 • Does the water flow properly and is there the draught is stopped?

-The repercussions of not having a Healthy home in relation to regulations under the Residential Tenancies Act and consequently falling on the wrong side of a Tenancy services ruling could be significant for property owners and landlords.
-For professional guidance, contact us today to schedule your rental properties house evaluation.
+The consequences of not having an Healthy Home in accordance with lawful Residential Tenancies Act and consequently falling on the wrong side of the tenant services ruling can be significant for property managers and landlords.
+For expert advice, call now and schedule your rental property home assessment.

 home assessments for rental properties